nielsenjared/nielsenjared.github.io/content/blog/flow/index.md

 Did you ever get so immersed in an activity that you lost track of time?
 That's _flow_.
 According to Csikszentmihalyi, “...time no longer seems to pass the way it ordinarily does.
 The objective, external duration we measure with reference to outside events like night and day, or the orderly progression of clocks, is rendered irrelevant by the rhythms dictated by the activity.”

-## How does Flow relate to programming?
+## How does flow relate to programming?

 In [Code Complete](https://amzn.to/2JCCarc), Steve McConnell states that Software’s Primary Technical Imperative is to _Conquer Complexity_.